-The Trade Secrets Directive (Directive (EU) 2016/943; see also Article 39 of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS)) also contains rules for onward transfer.
-These are less strict than the requirements for good faith acquisition but more far reaching than the liability for inducement of non-performance of an obligation.
-According to Article 4(4), the acquisition, use or disclosure of a trade secret by a person is considered unlawful if the person knew or ought, under the circumstances, to have known that the trade secret had been obtained directly or indirectly from another person who was using or disclosing the trade secret unlawfully within the meaning of Article 4(3) of the Directive.
-Article 4(3) states that the use or disclosure of a trade secret shall be considered unlawful whenever carried out, without the consent of the trade secret holder, by a person who is found to meet any of the following conditions: (a) having acquired the trade secret unlawfully; (b) being in breach of a confidentiality agreement or any other duty not to disclose the trade secret; (c) being in breach of a contractual or any other duty to limit the use of the trade secret.
-While Principle 34(1) has certain similarities to Article 4(3), Principle 34(2), unlike the Trade Secrets Directive, states a de minimis rule that limits the wrongfulness of data activities by a downstream recipient.
-The policy choice to include such a limitation was made because otherwise the protection of trade secrets would unjustifiably be extended to all types of data.
+The Trade Secrets Directive (Directive (EU) 2016/943; see also Article 39 Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS)) also contains rules for onward transfer.
+Those are less strict than the requirements for good-faith acquisition, but more far reaching than the liability for inducement of non-performance of an obligation.
+According to Article 4(4), the acquisition, use, or disclosure of a trade secret by a person is considered unlawful if the person knew or ought, under the circumstances, to have known that the trade secret was obtained directly or indirectly from another person who was using or disclosing the trade secret unlawfully within the meaning of Article 4(3) of the Directive.
+Article 4(3) states that the use or disclosure of a trade secret shall be considered unlawful whenever carried out, without the consent of the trade secret holder, by a person who is found to meet any of the following conditions: (a) having acquired the trade secret unlawfully; (b) being in breach of a confidentiality agreement or any other duty not to disclose the trade secret; (c) being in breach of a contractual or other duty to limit the use of the trade secret.
+While paragraph (1) of this Principle has certain similarities to Article 4(3), paragraph (2) of this Principle, unlike the Trade Secrets Directive, states a de minimis rule that limits the wrongfulness of data activities by a downstream recipient.
+The policy choice to include such a limitation was made because, otherwise, the protection of trade secrets would unjustifiably be extended to all types of data.

-Similar effects vis-à-vis downstream recipient can also be found in Articles 2(1)(xii) - (xv) of the Japanese Unfair Competition Prevention Act.
-The provisions declare the act of disclosing shared data with limited access after having acquired it and learning that there had been an intervening act of wrongful acquisition of shared data with limited access as 'unfair competition'.
+Similar effects vis-à-vis a downstream recipient can also be found in Articles 2(1)(xii) to (xv) of the Japanese Unfair Competition Prevention Act.
+Those provisions declare the act of disclosing shared data with limited access after having acquired it and learning that there had been an intervening act of wrongful acquisition of shared data with limited access to be "unfair competition."
 The same holds true for the act of using or disclosing the data that has been disclosed by an undertaking holding that data for the purpose of wrongful gain or causing damage to that holder of shared data with limited access.
-In addition, the act of acquiring shared data with limited access with the knowledge that the disclosure of that data is an act of improper disclosure of shared data with limited access or that there has been an intervening act of improper disclosure of shared data with limited access with regard to the relevant shared data with limited access, or the act of using or disclosing shared data with limited access acquired in such a way, is declared as unfair competition.
+In addition, the act of acquiring shared data with limited access with the knowledge that the disclosure of that data is an act of improper disclosure of shared data with limited access, or that there has been an intervening act of improper disclosure of shared data with limited access with regard to the relevant shared data with limited access, or the act of using or disclosing shared data with limited access acquired in such a way, is declared to be unfair competition.